 --state option with a value of active, as follows.

 # systemctl list-units --type=service --state=active OR # systemctl --type=service --state=active

-But to get a quick glance of all running services (i.e all loaded and actively running services), run the following command.
+But to get a quick glance at all running services (i.e. all loaded and actively running services), run the following command.